Satishvaishnav334/satish-portfolio/README.md

 # React + Vite
+create a basic functionality to update a number using state management
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: